 - Place steak on a wooden cutting board and allow to rest for 10 minutes.

-- Thinly slice and enjoy!
+- Thinly slice making sure to cut across the grain and enjoy!

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.